bitex-la/jsonapi-mapper/README.md

         pet_dogs: [:name, country: 'argentina']
       )

+      # The document data lives in mapper.data
+      # It's always an array, even if the document had a single resource.
+      # If you want to check wether the document had a single resource
+      # or a collection as its primary data you can use the following methods.
+      mapper.collection? # Was primary document data a collection? mapper.single? # Was primary document data a single resource?

+      person = mapper.data.first

+      # The rest of the included resources live in mapper.included
-      person = mapper.data # This is the main document data as a new object others = mapper.included # These are all the other resources. mapper.save_all # Attempts to save both data and included.
+      others = mapper.included

+      # Attempts to save both data and included.
+Returns false if there
+      # were any validation errors.
+      mapper.save_all

       # Four people have been created
       Person.count.should == 4